easytarget/MQ-Pro-IO/README.md

 $ sudo systemctl daemon-reload
 $ sudo systemctl enable --now mqpro-status-led.service
 ```
-The Status LED should now be continually flashing with Network activity
+The Status LED should now be continually flashing with Network activity, there is more on controlling this below.

 # My Motivation:
 My MQ PRO is connected to a Waveshare LORA hat, I want to make it work but the default device tree conflicts with some of the pins my HAT uses.
 So I decided to 'fix' this by putting a better device tree on my board.